 Today, American Express offers a wide range of cards intended to appeal to all types of consumers.
 Their consumer credit business started back in 1958 with the original American Express card, which became the Green card.
 In 1966, the Gold card was introduced and eventually, the Platinum card joined the family in 1984.

 In the last 35 years, the only other American Express charge card introduced is the Centurion (Black) card.
-Since that one is exclusive and only open by invitation, for this comparison I’m going to stick to the cards anyone can apply to get.
+Since that one is exclusive and only open by invitation, I’m going to stick to the cards anyone can apply to get for this comparison.

 It’s true that American Express offers many other cards (sixteen others if my counting is correct), but those cards are credit cards while the original cards are still, essentially, charge cards.

 Here’s a chart from Credit Karma’s website:

 Charge card vs. credit card